aquasecurity/aws-marketplace-eks-byol/README.md

 </details>

 ### Scenario 2: Production EKS Cluster
 This section is for you if you want to run Aqua in a production EKS cluster.
-It can be an existing cluster or you can choose to spin one up easily using [eksctl](#3-create-an-EKS-cluster)
+It can be an existing cluster or you can choose to Note: You can spin up [new cluster](#3-create-an-EKS-cluster) easily using eksctl.

 A production-grade Aqua CSP deployment requires a managed Postgres database installation like Amazon RDS.
 [Click here](#1-RDS-requirements) for RDS requirements.
 (We also provide a CloudFormation template in the deployment instructions)

 **<details><summary>Deployment Steps</summary>**